rarescosma/getbetter.ro/content/2019-05-31-biking-the-mosel-palatinate.md

 ### Morning at Chris'

-Woke up with the belly full of last night's Schweinhaxe, plus a slight hangover.
+I woke up with the belly full of last night's Schweinhaxe, plus a slight hangover.
 Luckily, the swedish Resorb clone pills worked like a charm.

 We had a pretty slow start with coffee, protein shakes and some minimal